sariths/PyRad/doc/design.md

                 try: main()
                     except KeyboardInterrupt:
                         sys.stderr.write('*cancelled*\n')
+                        sys.exit(1)
                     except Exception as e:
                         sys.stderr.write('%s: %s\n' % (SHORTPROGN, e))
+                        sys.exit(-1)

 ###Building and Installing

+Pyradlib is shipped as `ray/src/common/pyradlib`.
-On unix systems, pyradlib can either be installed as well and added to the PYTHONPATH (eg. below the Radiance file library).
+It is meant to be installed as a subdirectory to the Radiance file library.

-It is also possible to just insert the file contents of the mixin(s) in place of the respective import statement in each script, making them entirely self-contained.
+On unix systems this is sufficient for the scripts to find it.

+This doesn't work as well on Windows, because scripts are typically not invoked directly, but only as an argument to the interpreter.
-On Windows, the most practical approach is to use "pyinstaller -F" to generate completely self-contained executables.
+The most practical approach there is to use `pyinstaller -F` to generate completely self-contained executables.
 If file size is of concern (eg. for a binary distribution), then create a spec file to build a multiprogram bundle with merged common modules, which will include the runtime overhead in only one